neiljun-odiaz/sort-nfc-app/README.md

-# Vue Chrome-NFC
+# Sort NFC App

-A very simple Vue.js and Chrome Extension project.
+A Vue.js and Chrome Extension project.
 Uses [Chrome NFC API](https://github.com/GoogleChrome/chrome-nfc) & [Vuex](https://github.com/vuejs/vuex/) library.
+Lumen for the server side.

 Only runs on ACR122U & SCL3711 readers.
 You can try the sample app under the `final-chrome-app` directory.